Written by Jamie Bantleman

 Alongside this, it also aids cellular enzyme function which in turn will help improve the way in which calcium and vitamin D work together.
 This is by improving the absorption of vitamin D which will later enable calcium to work effectively within joints.
 Therefore, a lack of magnesium means that vitamin D cannot work effectively and therefore calcium cannot take effect on the joints.
 This further suggests that magnesium also has a major effect on joint and bone health.

 I previously mentioned that magnesium can have a great effect on insulin sensitivity.
 If we are deficient in magnesium we will find that insulin sensitivity is reduced and glucose utilisation is negatively impacted, this will then result in an increase of body fat and a reduction in recovery rate post-workout.
-Further to this, insulin resistance can lead to a host of health issues including diabetes, hypertension and other heart-related diseases.

 Anyone looking to both enhance physical health, performance and mental wellbeing should always look to be taking magnesium on a regular basis.